hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/274_039_alasinga.md

 lectures against India must have a good deal of abuse hurled against me.
 If you hear some of the filthy stories the orthodox men and women invent against me, you will be astonished.
-Now, do you mean to say that a Sannyâsin should go about defending himself against the brutal and cowardly attacks of these self-seeking men and women?
+Now, do you mean to say that a Sannyāsin should go about defending himself against the brutal and cowardly attacks of these self-seeking men and women?
 I have some very influential friends here who, now and then, give them their quietus.
 Again, why should I waste my energies defending Hinduism if the Hindus